The Farther Adventures of Robinson Crusoe: Crusoe's return to his island

 At the beginning of 1693, Crusoe makes his nephew the commander of a ship.
 In January 1694, Crusoe and his manservant Friday go on board the ship in the Downs on the 8th, then arrive at Crusoe's Island after a stop in Ireland.
 They discover that the English mutineers left on the island by Crusoe a decade earlier had been making trouble.
 But when the island fell under attack by cannibals, the various parties on the island were forced to work together under truce to meet the threat.
 Crusoe takes various steps to consolidate leadership on the island and assure the civility of the inhabitants, including leaving a quantity of needed supplies, setting up a sort of rule of law under an honour system and ensuring cohabitating couples are married.
 He also leaves additional residents with necessary skills.
 On the way to the mainland once again from Crusoe's island, the ship is attacked by the cannibals.
 Friday dies from three arrow shots during an attempt to negotiate, but the crew eventually wins the encounter without further serious casualties.
+After these events, he never returns to the island nor discusses it further, telling the reader to "turn his thoughts entirely from it".

 Crusoe's adventures in Madagascar

-After having buried Friday in the ocean, the same evening Crusoe and his men set sail for Brazil.
+After having buried Friday at sea, the same evening Crusoe and his men set sail for Brazil.
 They stay for a long period there, then travel directly to the Cape of Good Hope.
 They land on Madagascar where their nine men are pursued by three hundred natives, because one of his mariners had carried off a young native girl among the trees.
 The natives hang the kidnapper, so the crew massacre 32 persons and burn the houses of the natives' town.
 Crusoe opposes all these acts, resulting in him getting marooned, and settling on the Bay of Bengal for a long time.